-A major program of work in one branch had seen that other program areas had gained great benefit from having business people embedded within the agile teams in this key agile Product Owner role and therefore wanted to move to this model.
+A major program of work in one branch had seen that other program areas had gained great benefit from having business people embedded within the agile teams in this key agile Product Owner (PO) role and therefore wanted to move to this model.

 Implementing business people as POs embedded within the agile teams would promote shared ownership of feature development and enhance collaboration as well as provide timely answers to key issues to support decision making on how to develop the product.

-ZXM coaches were involved in mentoring business stakeholders that were transitioning into the Product Owner (PO) role.
+ZXM coaches were involved in mentoring business stakeholders that were transitioning into the PO role.
 The business people were embedded in the agile teams and we worked closely with them to help them understand the role of the PO including their responsibility providing the business context of how the product is used and how the business process works and how to manage the prioritisation of the backlog to support the vision and goals for the product.

 The POs were involved in a one day Product Ownership training course conducted by ZXM coaches.
 This gave them an understanding of the role as well as how it fitted into the scaled agile framework that was being adopted across the ATO.